jckantor/cbe30338-book/Syllabus.md

 Be sure to answer the questions asked in the assignment.
 When discussing results, only report the appropriate number of significant figures.

 **Formatting**: Your submission should include neatly written code with extensive comments, well-labeled graphs, and answers to any discussion questions.
 Your project submissions should be professionally formatted, like a laboratory report.
 Your response to discussion questions and code comments MUST be written in your own words.

-TODO: Update link
+Please see [coding standards](https://ndcbe.github.io/data-and-computing/notebooks/01/Pseudocode.html#python-and-commenting-guidelines).

 **Project:** This will be graded in-depth (unlike the homework).
 Be sure to triple check the Python code and plotting formatting standards.
-We expect [publication-quality plots](../notebooks/01/Publication-Quality-Figures.ipynb) for this project.
+We expect [publication-quality plots](https://ndcbe.github.io/data-and-computing/notebooks/01/Publication-Quality-Figures.html) for this project.

 **Pseudocode:** Man assignments require you to write brief pseudocode.
 We will learn how to do this during the first week of the semester.
 Your pseudocode needs to reflect all your solution's main steps and logic.
 You do not need to rewrite your pseudocode if your final solution has different main steps or logic.
 Instead, you should update your pseudocode with a few notes showing the change.
 Rewriting the pseudocode is helpful if you find a logical mistake but get stuck making modifications.
 Prof. Dowling has been programming in Python for 20 years.
 He writes pseudocode, and so do other professional software developers.